Find Grad Schools

 2 Yearly Graduations

 The 6th most popular school in the country for engineering mechanics majors who are seeking their master's degree is University of Wisconsin - Madison.
 The average in-state tuition for full-time undergraduates is $9,273 per year, while in-state graduate students, on average, pay $10,728 per year.
-During the 2020-2021 academic year, 2 people received their master's degree in engineering mechanics from UW - Madison.
+During the most recent year for which we have data, 2 people received their master's degree in engineering mechanics from UW - Madison.

 #8